- Home /

 Preparation of this accessibility statement

-This website was last tested in May 2024 against the WCAG 2.2 AA Standard.
-The test was carried out by Digital Accessibility Centre (DAC).
-They conducted usability testing with a team of disabled users, and tested our website using technical auditing tools.
+This website was last tested in February 2025 against the WCAG 2.2 AA Standard.
+The test was carried out by Dig Inclusion.
 All aspects of our website were tested by checking a sample of pages covering all of our available page templates and blocks.